lindegroup/autopkgr/README.md

 #### Step 2: Is it really AutoPkgr?

-You've eliminated the simple errors above, but AutoPkgr doesn't do what you expect?
-Try running your recipes directly using `autopkg` in Terminal.
-Specifically, the following command has been helpful for us when troubleshooting.
+If you've eliminated the simple errors above, but AutoPkgr still doesn't do what you expect, the next step is to run your recipes directly using `autopkg` in Terminal.
+The following command has been helpful for us when troubleshooting.
 (Triple-click to select the entire line for copying.)

 ```
 /usr/bin/python /usr/local/bin/autopkg run --recipe-list ~/Library/Application\ Support/AutoPkgr/recipe_list.txt --report-plist /tmp/autopkg-report.xml